 There are two types of legal planning available to adults in BC:

-• This refers to making arrangements while someone is alive to take care of financial, health, and legal decisions in case the person is unable to make their own decisions due to illness, injury, or disability.
-This includes representation agreements.
+- This refers to making arrangements while someone is alive to take care of financial, health, and legal decisions in case the person is unable to make their own decisions due to illness, injury, or disability.
+This includes representation agreements and powers of attorney.

 Precedent setting case: